captain-bender/mysql-docker-demo/README.md

 	- `--remove-orphans`: removes containers from previous runs that are not defined in this compose file.

 ## Troubleshooting
 - If you get a "Public Key Retrieval is not allowed" error in DBeaver, set `allowPublicKeyRetrieval=true` in the connection properties.
-- Make sure Docker Desktop is running and WSL2 is enabled on Windows.
+In the "Connection Settings" window, click the "Driver Settings" button, select the "Defualt properties" tab, right-click inside the table and click the "Add ne property" in the pop-up menu, first add the name of the property "allowPublicKeyRetrieval" and then the value "true" ([Figure](./images/pic5.png)).

 ## Credits
 - MySQL sample database from [MySQLTutorial](https://www.mysqltutorial.org/getting-started-with-mysql/mysql-sample-database/) website.